Exposure to electronic-cigarette (E-cig) smoke caused mice to develop lung cancer, a new study finds.

 Tang acknowledges the study’s limitations, including that it was conducted in a relatively small number of mice susceptible to developing cancer over their lifetime (one-year study period designed to offset age-related cancer).

-The study mice also did not inhale smoke like a human would, but, instead, were surrounded by it (whole-body exposure).
+The study mice also did not inhale smoke as a human would, but, instead, were surrounded by it (whole-body exposure).

 “Tobacco smoke is among the most dangerous environmental agents to which humans are routinely exposed, but the potential of E-cig smoke as a threat to human health is not yet fully understood,” says Tang, a professor in the Departments of Environmental Medicine, Medicine, and Pathology.
 “Our study results in mice were not meant to be compared to human disease, but instead argue that E-cig smoke must be more thoroughly studied before it is deemed safe or marketed that way.”